jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 A: Is this a question, or are you going to tell us something?

 Q: Well, it's a question, because I want to know what to do.
-Because during certain times when it comes down, this air, and it patterns out, whether it's a heaviness of heavy air. [unintelligible]
+Because during certain times when it comes down, this air, and it patterns out, whether it's a heaviness of heavy air.
+You know, there's the times that I have shortness of breath, so I don't know what to do with that air.

 A: Well, the best thing to do is to have some coconut cream with lemon juice and honey.